-Some master's degree programs offer a bigger "bang for your buck" than others.
+Some master's degree programs may offer a better investment opportunity than others.
 It's probably no surprise that landing a well-paying job after graduation could depend on what career field you choose.
 Right now, business, health care, and education seem to be leading the pack.
 There's something else you need to consider: whatever your specialty, the most successful master's degree graduates are likely to have a specific career in mind when entering the workforce.
 Maybe that's a promotion in your current field or making the switch to a new career path.
 Consider these degrees for a high return on your education investment.

 Show Potential Employers You Mean Business